r8w/r8w/docs/movies.md

 I can't watch anything that I stumble upon, and I don't, but once in a while, I feel like I should try to see what cinema has to offer.
 Only a handful of time I've been disappointed.

-I don't have a Netflix account, but I'm thankful to Taavishi for sharing her password.
+I don't have a Netflix account, but I'm thankful to Tavishi for sharing her password.
 Sometimes, I watch movies with her using Teleparty.
 It's the only time I log into her account.
 These days, I need motivation and company to watch a movie.
 She's a fine human being and a good sport.

 Below is a list of movies that I've watched and liked.
-I know I might miss a lot of them, but it doesn’t matter.
+I know I might miss a lot of them, but it doesn't matter.
 If I get to remember the names, I’ll add them to the list.
 I'm using __ICheckMovies__ to keep the track.

 <!-- - List of Movies - [TrackT](https://trakt.tv/users/codedotjs) -->